supercid/techdocs-wiki-tmp/GraphQL:-For-Headless.md

 In order to use the GraphQL session mutation to fetch recommendations for your cart or checkout page, you must use a different mutation as compared to the rest of the pages.

-⚠️ The customer in this case is the details of the customer making the purchase.
+⚠️ The customer, in this case, is the details of the customer making the purchase.

 ```
 mutation {